jatinnegi/linkedin-connect/readme.md

   - ### Manifest.json

-    This specifies the name, description, version along with other important information for the our extension.
+    This specifies the name, description, version along with other important information for our extension.

   - ### Popup.\*